PlasmaPy/plasmapy.github.io/meetings/weekly/index.md

 2 pm ET / 11 am PT.
 This call is hosted on [Zoom].
 The schedule is published on our [calendar].

+We will not hold community meetings on March 18, April 22, May 13, June 3, or November 18 in 2025.

 We will not hold community meetings on [federal holidays] in the US, the last two Tuesdays of December, the first Tuesday of January, or during the [APS DPP meeting].